ggomaeng/react-native-card-modal/README.md

 A pure javascript card modal for React Native framework.

 ##Disclaimer
 Thank you guys for all the love!
 Just pointing out--this was my first animation project, and it's probably not most suitable for production.
 Once I get more comfortable with Animated library and understand how to optimize the code better, I will refactor the code and publish a library for use ...or maybe somebody can contribute and actually create this into a library.
-I have no experience creating a library, so any help will be greatly appreciated :)

 ###inspiration
 ![alt tag](https://raw.githubusercontent.com/ggomaeng/react-native-card-modal/master/inspiration.gif)